Édouard Charton: Biography

-A native of Sens in the Bourgogne région, Édouard Charton trained as a lawyer, receiving his degree at the age of 20.
-His first great dedication to a cause came two years later when, during 1829–31, using his oratorical skills, he became a traveling propagator for the social philosophy of Saint-Simonism, which ultimately resulted for him in great disappointment.
+Édouard Charton was born in Sens, Bourgogne and received a lawyer degree at 20 years old.
+Two years later, between 1829 and 1831, he became a traveling propagator for the social philosophy of Saint-Simonism, using his oratorical skills to promote the cause.
+However, this ultimately resulted in disappointment for him.

-From his mid-forties onward, he spent many years in politics, serving in the National Assembly as Deputy and Senator, expressing his convictions which formed a continuation and refinement of the previous century's Age of Enlightenment: faith in progress and the emancipation of people through education; respect for human dignity, constant fight for the dissemination of knowledge and political action in favor of liberal and republican ideas.
+In his mid-forties, Charton entered politics and served in the National Assembly of France as a Deputy and Senator.
+There, he expressed his convictions, which were influenced by the Age of Enlightenment and included faith in progress and the emancipation of people through education.
+Charton also advocated for respect for human dignity and fought for the dissemination of knowledge and political action in favor of liberal and republican ideas.

 He reaffirmed the moral values acquired within his family and found inspiration in the works of Louis Claude de Saint-Martin, the mystic who used "Unknown Philosopher" as his pen name.
-He also gathered experience in philanthropy, discovered the problems involved in the social condition of man, tested solutions, and worked for what he felt were noble causes, establishing durable and useful friendships with men who shared common ideals.
+He also gathered experience in philanthropy, worked to discover the problems involved in the social condition of man, tested solutions, and worked for what he felt were noble causes, establishing durable and useful friendships with men who shared common ideals.

 In 1833 he put into effect his ideals of "fighting ignorance" by starting a new publication Le Magasin pittoresque (pittoresque means that the publication was illustrated).
 He was inspired by the British Penny Magazine.

-He remained at the helm director of the successful enterprise until 1888, past his eightieth birthday.
-For more than a half-century, he always pursued the same aims, while collecting and writing texts, selecting engravings, and supervising the printing and distribution of what he referred to as an "out-of-order encyclopedia".
+He remained director of the successful enterprise until 1888, past his eightieth birthday.
+For more than a half-century, he always pursued the same aims, while collecting and writing texts, selecting wood-engravings, and supervising the printing and distribution of what he referred to as an "out-of-order encyclopedia".

 Applying the same rigor and consistency, he chose the best collaborators to propagate practical knowledge while stimulating curiosity and forming artistic tastes.
 L'Illustration, a renowned pictorial review, created in 1843 on his initiative, lasted a century (to 1944).
 In 1860, he embarked upon a working partnership with Louis Hachette and his successors, which would continue for the remaining thirty years of his life.
 It gave him the opportunity to reach new readers with the travel and exploration review Le Tour du Monde (World Tour) and the scientific publication Bibliothèque des merveilles (Library of Wonders).